Current Session: January 2025

 Advanced Obedience Classes

 The Advanced Obedience classes are held at the IDTC Training Space at The Shops at Ithaca Mall and are open to members only.
-If you want to check whether classes are full, or have other questions about the registration process, please contact the Registrar, Marian Szebenyi.
-If you want to inquire about drop-in availablity, please contact the instructor.
+If you want to check whether classes are full, or have other questions about the registration process, please contact the registrar listed below.
+If you want to inquire about drop-in availability, please contact the instructor.

 More information about each class can be found by clicking the plus sign to the right of the title.